bahaidev/textbrowser/README.md

         1. See bahaiwritings project re: using Firefox's [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) to allow independent navigation controls for each iframe (and side-by-side viewing of verses/lines and commentary)
+    1. Support metadata to omit or combine fields during browsing (like checkboxes and interlinear field, but admin-set; also ensure, or add option for, no line breaks or indication of original source column within interlinear display so not bloating or surfacing internal column differences to users); increment counts despite some surfacing, as better ensures future compatibility/portability
+    1. Automated field to split up rows based on presence of `<hr />` or `<a id=>`, etc., with the ability to browse by such numbers (would ideally tap into browsing autocomplete code indicating min/max too).
+        Optionally get `rowspan`s (or even `colspan`s) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and don't display the HTML until finished cycling??; also figure out how to reassemble if the minute fields are not needed (e.g., if the user only wants to see the text by paragraph and not anything related to by page)
 1. For `browse9.php` equivalent
     1. Handle defaults for empty boxes if not already
     1. Test all locales and works and combos